Expertium/expertium.github.io/Benchmark.md

 ![AUC 2 1](https://github.com/user-attachments/assets/28c55552-0613-4643-ad69-bfecf04dfce8)

 For a more in-depth explanation of AUC, you can read [this article](https://www.geeksforgeeks.org/auc-roc-curve/).
-The important part is how to interpret it: in the context of spaced repetition, AUC can be interpreted as "a probability that the model will assign a higher probability of recall to a recalled card than to a forgotten card".
-For example, AUC=0.7 means that there is a 70% chance that a recalled card has a higher probability of recall predicted by the model than a forgotten card.
+The important part is how to interpret it: in the context of spaced repetition, AUC can be interpreted as "a probability that the algorithm will assign a higher probability of recall to a recalled card than to a forgotten card".
+For example, AUC=0.7 means that there is a 70% chance that a recalled card has a higher probability of recall predicted by the algorithm than a forgotten card.

 Here's a table comparing different metrics.